chusj-pigu/nf-core-oncoseq/README.md

 #### Time Series Breakdown Analysis

-For prospectively run workflows on different timepoints, [Ontime](https://github.com/mbhall88/ontime) is run after the **Alignment** step.
+To retrospectively run workflows on different timepoints, [Ontime](https://github.com/mbhall88/ontime) is run after the **Alignment** step.
 To use, specify `--time_series` and `--time_points` (comma-separated list of hours) to downsample the reads to the specified timepoints.
 The default timepoints are `1,3,6,12,18,24,48,60,72` hours.
 The downsampled reads are then used for downstream analysis.

 ---